Best ways to copy files between two block devices¶

 If we were intending to clone OS-viJ5Hd2x to Volume-2th9Aa6j (see the above picture), the command would be:

-Option 2: rclone to copy folders and files between two mounted volumes
+Option 2: rsync to copy folders and files between two mounted volumes¶

-See Attaching a block volume to know how to mount volume to system
+See attaching-a-block-volume.md to know how to mount volume to system

 In this guide we will focus on copying to volumes that are mounted to system, therefore it will be considered local from rclone's point of view.
 You can also use